 The aim of the online Masters of Arts in Criminal Justice program is to broaden the perspective of those already in the Criminal Justice profession or those seeking a mastery of the major works and theories of criminology, policing, corrections, judicial studies, quantitative research methods and policy analysis.
 The courses provide a general survey of the field, covering research methods, causes of crime and analyses of the police, courts and the correctional system.

-Students must complete CRJ 710, 711, 715, and 716 in their first 24 credits of courses.
-Students must pass the Comprehensive Exam before they can enroll in CRJ 730.
+Students complete four (4) required courses: CRJ 710, 711, 715, 716, and 730.
+Students must pass the CRJ Qualifying Exam before they are granted permission to enroll in CRJ 730, Policy Analysis in Criminal Justice.

 To be considered for admission, students must meet the following requirements: